haysclark/testflight-tools/README.md

 #### Features

-* Dry Run, to see the curl command without actually executing it
+* Dry run, to see the curl command without actually executing it
 * Auto-open TestFlight after upload
-* Support for optional dSYM file
+* Support optional TestFlight features like dSYM file and notify
-* Support of the 'notify' flag
 * UnitTested via Travis-CI and shunit2

 Installation